 Non-Anesthetic Dental Cleanings

 Some pets may be a candidate for a Non-Anesthetic Dental cleaning.
 This painless procedure means that your pet does not have to go under anesthesia and offers pet owners an alternative method for cleaning and maintaining your pet’s oral health.
-Please call today to see if your pet is a candidate for this method of dental cleaning.
+Please E-Mail today to see if your pet is a candidate for this method of dental cleaning.

 Brush Your Pet’s Teeth at Home